Visit Rescued Reptiles at Critchlow Alligator Sanctuary, Now Open Daily

 Hold an Alligator

-Brave kids can have an encounter with a small or large alligator at the Reptile Encounter Station.
-The staff preps the kids before they bring the alligator out and help the entire time.
+Brave kids can encounter a small or large alligator at the Reptile Encounter Station.
+The staff preps the kids before they bring the alligator out and helps them throughout the experience.

 It’s safe!
 The alligator’s mouth is taped shut.